Background Processes

 The most common use case is running docker compose

-to run services necessary for your application.
 See Mint's docker documentation for more information on using Docker with background processes.

-Example using Docker
+Example using Redis

 tasks: